 Scientific Review Committee

 Welcome!
 Have you completed the IRB application using the new iRIS system?
 The first thing to do once you have completed the IRB application is to download it using the 'print-friendly' button.
-From there, email the PDF of the IRB application to Peter Rich at firstname.lastname@example.org so that it can be reviewed by the Scientific Review Committee (SRC).
-At this stage, two members of the committee will review the IRB application for scientific merit.
+From there, email the PDF of the IRB application to the Chair of the Scientific Review Committee at firstname.lastname@example.org so that it can be reviewed by the Scientific Review Committee (SRC).
+At this stage, two members of the committee will review the Institutional Review Board (IRB) application for scientific merit.
 Our goal is to have this review completed within five working days.
-Once the study has been approved, Peter Rich will send an SRC checklist (signed by the two reviewers and SRC chair) to the Principal Investigator (PI).
+Once the study has been approved, the Chair of the Scientific Review Committee will send an SRC checklist (signed by the two reviewers and SRC chair) to the Principal Investigator (PI).
 Upload this checklist with the other attachments to the IRB application and submit to the IRB for review.
 Note: If you forget to have your IRB application reviewed by the SRC committee, the IRB will send your application back to you to have this step completed.

 Are you a chair of a thesis or dissertation committee?
 The process works a bit differently.
 Please follow the steps below: